Ensuring equal access to education for all children living in remote communities in order to break the

 We work closely with communities to provide education on health issues and facilitate provision of healthcare services.

 Want to get involved?
 Why not join any one - or many - of these events?

-Our flagship undertaking is the Ghunsa Village Project.
-We aim to work with the Ghunsa Village community to improve education standards for the local children, with healthcare and basic infrastructure improvements to enable this to occur, while being mindful of the need for both conservation and economic development.
+Our flagship undertaking is with the Ghunsa Village community.
+We aim to improve education standards for the local children, with healthcare and basic infrastructure improvements to enable this to occur, while being mindful of the need for both conservation and economic development.

 Our flagship project is the Ghunsa Village Project, where we aim to work with the village of Ghunsa community to improve the education standards for the local children...Learn More

 Seti Devi School Rebuild

 Help put the next generation of Nepal's children back on track for a brighter future.
 COMPLETED PROJECTLearn More

 This week's arresting image of climbers queuing to summit Mount Everest is one of insanity.
 And in the context of a Nepal still devastated by the 2015 earthquake, we might ask whether the West's fascination with Nepal should be realigned.